 1. Preliminary Planning

-Measure the Space: Use a tape measure to determine the length and height of the partition wall, and mark the floor and ceiling positioning lines.
+Take measurements of the space: Take a tape measurement to measure the width and height of the wall partition, and then mark the ceiling and floor lines.

 2. Materials and Tools List